Are you automating student check-ins?

 The level of a student’s motivation and engagement (from the ‘gateway’ moment of enrolment through to the rest of the course) is strongly correlated with their ability to see a course through to completion.
 Without motivation, it’s easy for students to end up as a non-completion statistic.

 Scheduled, regular student check-ins facilitate the monitoring and engendering of motivation for learning.
 Through seeking to understand a student’s genuine barriers and challenges, students are given the chance to have their situation heard and to gain feedback and action in response.

 An automated check-in process can act much like a 24/7 emergency room in a hospital.
 By assessing and triaging students as they come through an always-on, automated process, providers are able to provide individualised and appropriate support for the welfare of each and every student.

 Whether it’s linking them to further learning resources, teeing them up with a mentor, offering student services like mental health, or adapting learning programs to meet individual capabilities on the go, they are the regular pulse check educators need to ensure students are on track.

 3 Organisation and Efficiency

-Automated check-ins bring coordination to the student welfare and support services of providers.
+Automated check-ins bring coordination to student welfare and support services.
 By centralising and templating the process across all student records, providers gain both consistency of process to ensure no one falls through the cracks, as well as significant administration efficiency.